 Crisis Response Monitoring Country comparison

-The impact of the crisis on working conditions and working arrangements hit different segments of the workforce asymmetrically.
-Panel survey data collected by the University of Vienna (Austrian Corona Panel Data, 2020) show that in early April about one third of male workers and close to 40% of female workers were working from home.
+The crisis impacted the working conditions and working arrangements of different segments of the workforce asymmetrically.
+Panel survey data collected by the University of Vienna (Austrian Corona Panel Data, 2020) show that in early April 2020 about one third of male workers and close to 40% of female workers were working from home.
 However, the share varied greatly across skill-levels and occupations.
 Only 14% of workers with compulsory education and 26% of those with a dual education were working remotely, whereas half of the workers with upper secondary education and almost two thirds of those with tertiary education did so (Pichler et al., 2020).
 A similar picture emerged in a disaggregation by income level, highlighting the social gradient of the pandemic’s labor market impact.
 This is confirmed by more recent data covering the whole year 2020, showing a home-office diffusion of about 65% percent among workers with tertiary education, but only about 25% among workers with compulsory education (Bundesministerium für Arbeit, 2021).
 While close to 60% of white-collar workers used home-office, this was the case for less than 10% of blue-collar workers.
 The available data also indicate a clear gradient by firm size: Virtually all large firms, but only about 80% of medium-sized firms and about 60% of small firms implemented (additional) forms of mobile working.
 Not surprisingly, a sectoral disaggregation shows that home-office was less common in the construction industry, in retail and in tourism (with about 50% of firms reporting an (increased) use of this instrument) than in other industries (Hölzl, 2020; Bundesministerium für Arbeit, 2021).

 The potential polarization of the labour market, depending on whether a workers’ job can be performed from home or not, has been raised as another labour market concern.
 Little evidence exists so far, except that those not able to work from home and not essential workers have been harder hit by layoffs.
 More than a quarter of businesses report that all employees could work from home.
 Close to half of workers in information and cultural industries (42.8%) and professional, scientific, and technical services (45.3%) could do so.
 Less than 20% of businesses reported that none of their employees could work from home; these were mostly in construction (31.5%), retail trade (29.7%) and accommodation and food services (30%).